openmeteo/enhydris/doc/dev/database.rst

       A field with the name of the gentity, such as the name of a measuring station.
 Up to 200 characters.

-   .. attribute:: enhydris.models.Gentity.short_name
+   .. attribute:: enhydris.models.Gentity.code

-      A field with a short name of the gentity.
+      An optional field with a code for the gentity.
 Up to 50 characters.
+It can be useful for entities that have a code, e.g. watersheds are codified by the EU, and the watershed of Nestos River has code EL07.

    .. attribute:: enhydris.models.Gentity.remarks